sarraha786/LAPD_SQL/README.md

 Using SQL queries with JOINs, subqueries, GROUP BY, HAVING, and aggregate functions, this project explores various aspects of crime in Los Angeles, including crime frequency, victim demographics, crime-heavy areas, weapon usage, and the most vulnerable premises.

-Database Design & Normalization
+Data Processing & CSV Breakdown:
-To ensure efficiency and eliminate redundancy, the database was normalized to Third Normal Form (3NF).
+To ensure efficiency and eliminate redundancy, I normalized the database to Third Normal Form (3NF).
 The original dataset contained nearly a million rows, which was too large to process effectively.
-Therefore, I filtered it down to only include incidents from 2023, reducing the dataset to 230,000 rows, allowing for more efficient querying while maintaining relevant insights.
+Therefore, I filtered it down to only include incidents from 2023, reducing the dataset to 230,000 rows, allowing for more efficient querying while maintaining relevant insights.Before loading the data into SQL, I broke the original dataset into 7 separate CSV files, each corresponding to a different table in the database:

-Key normalization steps included:

-Primary Table: The Incidents table serves as the central hub, connecting all other tables through foreign keys.
-Separate Tables: Crime details, victims, weapons, and premises were stored in dedicated tables, reducing redundancy.
-Elimination of Repeating Groups: Crime codes, weapon types, and locations were structured into separate tables using one-to-many relationships.
-Foreign Keys for Data Integrity: Instead of inserting arbitrary IDs, I leveraged existing police codes for crime types, weapons, and locations to ensure consistency.
-This approach optimized storage, improved query performance, and maintained data integrity, making it easier to analyze crime patterns.
+Incidents.csv – Core dataset containing all reported crimes.
+Crime_Details.csv – Information on crime types and descriptions.
+Victim_Details.csv – Demographic details of victims.
+Weapons.csv – Weapons involved in incidents.
+Locations.csv – Area names and identifiers.
+Premises.csv – Types of locations where crimes occurred.
+Status.csv – Incident status codes.
+This approach ensured that data was structured relationally before importing into SQL, optimizing storage and query performance.

+Raw SQL Dump & Code:
+The raw SQL dump of the fully structured database can be found in:
+📄 annotated-crime_data_LA-1.sql.pdf
+The questions, SQL queries, and answers related to the analysis can be found in:
+📄 Questions + Code + Answers.pdf

-Key Questions Explored & Findings
+Key Questions Explored & Findings:
 1. Crime Distribution by Area:
 Central LA had the highest crime rate, followed by 77th Street, Pacific, and Southwest LA.
 These areas should be the focus of targeted crime reduction strategies.